volodymyrsamotiy/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 # Open issues

-1. <b> When to execute ISSU end? </b>
+## <b> When to execute ISSU end? </b>

 What configuration is enough to call ISSU end?
 <p>When is configuration done to call ISSU end?
 There is no good way to understand configuration from config_db was applied on HW.
 <p>Also there is no good way to understand that all BGP routes were applied on HW.
 <p>The possible W/A can include a script with timer started in syncd docker that after $TIMEOUT sec will call ISSU end

-2. <b> How to prevent port_config.ini change? </b>

-User should not modify port_config.ini or config_db.json port mapping related config in ISSU enabled mode.
-<p>What can be the way to prevent user from doing that?
+## <b> What would be the DP downtime? </b>

+During the configure phase the DP will be disrupted.
+It takes time for BGP routes to be advertised by a VM peer and inserted in HW.
+So the downtime will depend on how quickly routes are received by BGP.